Snow School for Water Managers, February 28 – March 2, 2018, Silverton, CO

 - CSAS Hosts University of Colorado Field Camp

-Dr. Brandon Vogt and Dr. Emily Skop, from the University of Colorado – Colorado Springs Department of Geography and Environmental Studies, returned to Silverton with twelve students in January 2010 for a week-long field class in physical and cultural geography.
+Dr. Brandon Vogt and Dr. Emily Skop, from the University of Colorado – Colorado Springs Department of Geography and Environmental Studies, visits Silverton every year for a week-long field class in physical and cultural geography.
 Read More

 - CSAS Hosts AIARE Level III Avalanche Professionals Course in March 2009